No other food is more beneficial to your dog than mushrooms. And in some cases, no other food is as toxic.

 - Support joint health

-Ganoderic Acid – This triterpene inhibits the release of histamines.
+This triterpene slows the release of histamines.
 This helps with allergies as it helps stop the itch.

-Polysaccharides – Reishi contain polysaccharides that help boost the immune system and prevent cancer.
+Reishi contains polysaccharides that help boost the immune system and prevent cancer.

-Antioxidants – Reishi mushrooms also contain antioxidants that support the immune system.
+Reishi mushrooms provide antioxidants that support the immune system.
 They also help detoxify and protect the liver.
+Research shows antioxidants in Reishi can also speed up wound healing in diabetics.

-This, combined with anti-inflammatory properties, has shown to extend life.
+Along with its anti-inflammatory benefits, these Reishi properties have been shown to extend life.
 (That’s why it’s called the mushroom of immortality.)

 - Inhibit antihistamine release to manage allergy symptoms